-GEOLOGY 6 Physical Geology Laboratory 2 UNITS - (UC:CSU)
+GEOLOGY 6 Physical Geology Laboratory 2 UNITS - (UC:CSU) Lecture 1 hour.
+Laboratory 2 hours.

-Advisory: English 28 and 67 or equivalent; Geology 1 In this is elementary course the student learns to identify hand samples of minerals and rocks using a hands-on approach.
+Advisory: English 28 and 67 or equivalent; Geology 1

+In this is elementary course the student learns to identify hand samples of minerals and rocks using a hands-on approach.
 The student also learns to develop topographic and geologic maps in great detail, including changing map scales using dimensional analysis and analyzing aerial photographs.

 Note: Geology 6 may be taken concurrently with Geology 1